-P Jennings - Accounting Officer
+A Brace - Accounting Officer

-Statement on Regularity, Propriety and Compliance for the Year Ended 31 August 2021
+Statement on Regularity, Propriety and Compliance for the Year Ended 31 August 2023

-As accounting officer of Lady Hawkins School I have considered my responsibility to notify the academy board of governors and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy, under the funding agreement in place between the academy and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020.
+As accounting officer of Lady Hawkins' School I have considered my responsibility to notify the academy board of governors and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the academy board of governors are able to identify any material irregular or improper use of funds by the academy, or material non-compliance with the terms and conditions of funding under the academy's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the academy board of governors are able to identify any material irregular or improper use of funds by the academy, or material non-compliance with the terms and conditions of funding under the academy's funding agreement and the Academy Trust Handbook 2022.